 - 12 oz fresh green beans or haricot verts

-- 2 tbsp oil (olive oil or canola)
+- 2 tablespoon oil (olive oil or canola)

 - 1 garlic clove chopped

 - Wash and trim the stem end from your beans.
 Pat them dry with a paper towel.